How to Find Detox in West Virginia

 If you can’t afford private insurance, you should qualify for Medicaid, which you can apply for here.

 Costs of treatment vary wildly depending on whether it is a detox facility, a residential program, or an outpatient program.
 Other factors include what amenities the facility has and if it offers a more utilitarian or leisurely program, as well as if the facility is state-funded or privately funded.

 If you’d like to know whether your insurance may cover the full or partial cost of rehabilitation at one of American Addiction Centers’ various rehab centers across the states, simply fill in your information in the form below.

-State-Funded Rehab vs. Private Rehab
+State-Funded Rehab & Private Rehab in West Virginia

 State-funded programs are often free of charge for patients, but admission is often restricted only to those with the most severe addictions and may require a court order.
 The sheer numbers make private facilities a more accessible option, with 75 percent of all facilities being private non-profits and 17.6 percent being private for-profits.